AlternativeFFFF/Alt-F4/submissions/dyworld-history/dyworld-history.md

 This is my main focus of DyWorld-Dynamics.
 I wrote everything with the story elements in mind, but it will work without it as well.
 What is the story about?

 The story starts with crash landing on a desolate planet, filled with weird flora and fauna.
 You have no idea how you got there and where you are.
 As the story progresses, you name the planet, find out why you crash landed there, learn about other planets and move there and find an epic conclussion of the story.
+The conclussion will give you an nice history of fictional space fairing humans, and its encounter with a mysterious force.

 This is what will be available once it publicly releases.
-3 Acts of story, with multiple objectives. the first 2 acts will learn you the basic mechanics of DyWorld-Dynamics with its complex recipes, and act 3 will completly focus on the story element that you can check out on your own pace
+3 Acts of story, with multiple objectives, and travelling between planets powered by the beautiful Space Exploration mod.
+The first two acts will learn you the basic mechanics of DyWorld-Dynamics with its complex recipes, and act 3 will completly focus on the story element that you can check out on your own pace.

-The mod does require a few other mods though, most notable are Nanobots and Space Exploration, since they are now required for the story.
-Most overhaul mods will be incompatible.
-Smaller mods will be compatible, but this requires testing, and you can ask for that on my [Discord](https://discord.gg/yR5vBWy).

-## Complex mechanics ##

 There are several mechanics added into DyWorld-Dynamics, such as an Survival system that increases player bonuses (such as mining speed, building reach etc) based on what you do, food and water usage, implant usage, scripted attacks and many more.
 Recipes are fun and complex as well, feedback loops, science packs creation with actual fluids, space mining, tree farming, agriculture and so much more.
 This will all tie nicely into Space Exploration, while keeping it intact the cool way it is.

 ## Release Date ##